arachid1/soundofnavi/trainers/README.md

-# Training (Pneumonia and Icbhi/Jordan specific as of 11/23)
+# Training

+Note: Specific to Pneumonia and Icbhi/Jordan as of 11/23.
+To be extended for BD in pneumonia + other datasets in CW

 # First